mwiertlewski/mwiertlewski.github.io/README.md

 ## Acknowledgements

-The structure of the website is heavily influenced by the [Kording lab page](http://kordinglab.com/) with a twist of [Bootstrap 4.0](https://getbootstrap.com/).
+The structure of the website is made with Jekyll and heavily influenced by the [Kording lab page](http://kordinglab.com/) with a twist of [Bootstrap 4.0](https://getbootstrap.com/).